Protected

 Optional

-Note that even if the instance was initialized from an inaccurate CIDR string, the output will be in a "corrected" format:
+Note: If the instance was initialized from an imprecise CIDR string, the output will reflect the corrected internal format.

 const ip = IP.newFromText('fd12:3456:789a:1::1/64');